FaalFlew/SMG-smart-farming-system/protocol.md

 ## Connection and state

-TODO - is your communication protocol connection-oriented or connection-less?
-Is it stateful or stateless?
+Our communication protocol is connection-oriented, and stateless.
+This makes it more scalable and reliable

 ## Types, constants